 |Leica M9« »||Y||-||-||-||-||-||2.0||-||-||-||Leica M9|

 It is notable that the 5D Mark IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M Typ 240 does not feature such a mic input.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.

 Review summary: Leica M Typ 240 vs Canon 5D Mark IV

 So how do things add up?
 Which of the two cameras – the Leica M Typ 240 or the Canon 5D Mark IV – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (139x80mm vs 151x116mm) and thus needs less room in the bag.